1. I'm currently in my last few years of my undergraduate education. What courses should I be taking in order to be considered for your program?

 2. What GPA and/or GRE test scores should I have?

-There are no absolute cut-offs, but applicants who are invited to interview usually have a GPA greater than 3.0 and GREs higher than 153 (verbal), 148 (quantitative) and 4.5 (analytic).
-Students with grades below these benchmarks require special consideration.
-The Admissions Committee will be required to provide justification in order to recommend students with GRE scores lower than the 50th percentile for admission.
+There are no absolute cut-offs, but applicants who are invited to interview usually have a GPA greater than 3.0.
+Students with grades below this require special consideration.
+GRE test scores are no longer required to be considered for admission into OHSU School of Medicine graduate program.

 3. What should I include in my personal statement to make it stand out?